somerville-neighborhood-council/somervilleneighborhoodcouncil.org/index.md

 ### MAJOR UPCOMING EVENTS

-* **October 23rd 7a-8p - Community vote on [Bylaws](https://docs.google.com/document/d/1uf6hVFaPQ8aXF5Ectis_0E4kZJfudzCAczJdVcZ6YAc/edit)** - To be held at the Somerville Public Safety Building / Police Station, 220 Washington Street.
-Yes, that's 7am to 8pm - there will be a ballot box for you to drop a vote into.
+* **November 9th - Deadline to submit candidacy papers**
-* **December 2 & 6 - Eligible Members as defined in Bylaws, if approved, vote to elect a Council Board**
+* **December 2 & 6 - Eligible Members as defined in Bylaws,vote to elect a Council Board**

 ### UPCOMING WORKING GROUP MEETINGS

-* Wednesday 10/25 at 7pm (at the police station)
+* November 4th, 9am-12pm (at the police station)

+The bulk of the major work for the Neighborhood Council in the coming weeks will take place at the subcommittee level - particularly Elections and Outreach.
+If you would like to join either (or both!) of those committees, check them out [here](#committees).

 ****